RTmtfiallos/IDS-AKS-Accelerator/MD-Cheatsheet.md

 ---

-## Markdown Formatting on steriods
+## Markdown Formatting on steroids

 If you like this, you might enjoy [markdown-magic](https://github.com/davidwells/markdown-magic).
 I built it to automatically format markdown files and allow folks to sync docs/code/data from external sources.